- Message from the Principal

-- Before school, only parents with their own child(ren) can wait outside in front of the school in the designated waiting area, 6 ft. apart from other parties, and parents are expected to supervise their children always.
+- Before school, only parents with their own child(ren) can wait outside in front of the school in the designated waiting area, apart from other parties, and parents are expected to supervise their children always.

 - Adults must use the crosswalk to escort or pick up their child(ren).

 - At dismissal time, students must walk from classrooms to bus loading zone, crosswalks and/or to meet parents.